 Your brand is a reflection of your overall message, beliefs, goals, mission, and personality.
 Your brand will create an emotional attachment to you as an artist and your artwork.

-Take some time creating a brand that will separate you from everyone else selling similar art online.
+Take some time to create a brand that will separate you from everyone else selling similar art online.

 Build Your Tribe